 Manual Testing

 • Keyboard Navigation: Can you access and operate all interactive elements using only the Tab, Shift+Tab, Enter, Space, and arrow keys?
-Is the focus order logical?
-Is the focus indicator clear?

 • Screen Reader Testing: Using assistive technologies like NVDA, JAWS, or VoiceOver to navigate and understand the content as a blind user would.